mne-tools/mne-python/doc/development/governance.rst

   artifacts”)
 - Coordination with the larger Scientific Python ecosystem
-- Large-scale changes to the software (e.g., type hints, docdict, things that affect multiple submodules), in partnership with the maintainer team
+- Large-scale changes to the software (e.g., type hints, docdict, things that affect multiple submodules), in partnership with the Maintainer Team
-- Infrastructure decisions (e.g., dependency version policy, release cadence, CI management, etc), in partnership with the maintainer team
+- Infrastructure decisions (e.g., dependency version policy, release cadence, CI management, etc), in partnership with the Maintainer Team
 - Any other governance task not mentioned elsewhere, and that falls outside of the responsibilities of other teams
 - Attendance at Steering Council meetings (approx. every 2 weeks; time to be decided